pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "The unexamined life is not worth living."
 --Socrates

+"I cannot teach anybody anything.
+I can only make them think."
+--aphorism based on Socrates

 "I remember reading somewhere that men learn to love the person that they're attracted to, and that women become more attracted to the person that they love."
 --Graham, Steven Soderbergh's *Sex, Lies, and Videotape*